Food Pantry & Mobile Market

 Who Does the Pantry Serve?

-We offer food to those individuals and families in Natick that need help with providing food for themselves and their family.
+We offer food to those individuals and families in Natick that need help by providing food.

 3-5 bags of non-perishable food and 1 bag of perishable food per family per month

 Each family is required to make an appointment for a specific date and time each month.
-Appointments are scheduled in 15-minute blocks.
+Appointments are scheduled in 10-minute shopping blocks.

 Am I Eligible?